 Irish households pay some of the highest prices for electricity in all of Europe.
 We decided to investigate and explain some of the reasons why.

-Irish electricity prices are the second most expensive in the EU, according to data from Eurostat.
-And we’re more expensive than non-EU countries such as Norway, Switzerland, the UK, and Iceland too.
+Irish electricity prices are among the highest in the EU according to Eurostat.
+And we’re more expensive than non-EU countries such as Norway, Switzerland, Iceland and the UK too.

-And when you look at the net price of electricity, before governments have added on any taxes and levies, electricity prices here are over 70% above the EU average and more expensive than anywhere else.
+And when you look at the net price of electricity — before governments have added on any taxes and levies — electricity prices here are over 60% above the EU average and more expensive than anywhere else in Europe.

 So why is electricity in Ireland so dear?